 Well just as the universe is always changing, so does the equipment.
 I found out the C-102 and the ST-8 did not work well as a guider system.

-Additionally, the Classic ST-8 had much longer exposure times on a 10 inch - F/9 compared to the C-14 at F/5.2.
+Additionally, the Classic ST-8 had much longer exposure times on a R/C at F/9 compared to the C-14 at F/5.2.
 I could not get the exposure times short enough with no guiding errors and low image noise.
-So I decided
+So I decided that

 .
 I went with a used ST-8XME as the main imaging camera.
 It has a fast USB interface and a more sensitive CCD chip.
-I moved the
+Then after more thought

 |